Cancellous Bone Bleeding - Our first indication for use

 We have concluded a small clinical trial in India.

 The study replicated our EU clinical trial in cancellous bone.
 With 10 patients treated, this trial will provided clinical data to support registration in India.
 We treated cancellous bone bleeding during spinal fusions.
 The first patients were treated in January 2016 and the product has performed to expectations.
 The principal investigator was Dr. Sukumar Sura and the spine surgeries were performed at STAR Hospital in Hyderabad, India.
 Upon completion of the study, Dr. Sura made the following comments:

 It was nice to be associated with your clinical research study.
 SURGICLOT® is phenomenal and performed far better than other products I have used as hemostats, e.g., bone wax, Gelfoam®, Floseal®, etc., during spine surgeries, especially for cancellous bone bleeding.
 Application of SURGICLOT® is simple and easy and does not interfere with completion of the surgical procedure.
 Another great feature of the product is that it dissolves fast and hemostasis is absolute.

 After using SURGICLOT® in 10 spinal fusion cases, I now have additional ideas and potential areas where SURGICLOT® can be used, e.g., in cases of large brain tumors (meningiomas and gliomas) to prevent tumor bed hematomas.

 I am also looking forward to starting the dural repair clinical study once the follow-up visits of our subjects in the current study are completed in July 2016.

 Overall, this product is here to stay and will be a good addition to the hemostasis armamentarium available for neurosurgery in the future."

-Pivotal Trial in US, UK, Norway, Germany & India – In Planning
+Pivotal Trial in US, UK, Norway, Germany & India – to begin 3rd Quarter 2018

 The FDA agreed in a meeting with us that we can follow the protocol we used in the EU trial with some modifications.